matchmakeredlabs/matchmakeredlabs.develop/_Action/card3.md

 ---
-title: Case Study
+title: An Example of Job Transition
-menu: "Case #2"
+menu: "Civilian to Military"
 icon: blocks
 ordinal: 3
 ---